You might be a beginner looking to explore Linux and you are at a loss of what Apps you should essentially be using.

 Ksnip is a Qt-based screenshot software tool that allows users to take screenshots with a myriad of annotation features.
 It's quite new in the Linux world and you can refer to GitHub to get more information.

 Virtualization is a service that lets you create virtual instances of different Operating Systems on a host machine.
 A virtual machine, just like a physical machine/server is provisioned with resources such as RAM, CPU, and a hard disk among many others.

-VirtualBox is arguably the most popular virtualization platform on the planet, especially among tech enthusiasts.
-This simple and easy to use with an intuitive & user-friendly UI.
-It's also a favorite among those who are curious about trying out different Operating systems without installing on the host system.
+VirtualBox is open-source cross-platform virtualization software that allows running multiple guest operating systems.
+This is simple and easy to use with an intuitive & user-friendly UI.
+It's also a favorite among those who are curious about trying out different Operating systems without installing them on the host system.